Sagatsukasa Hiroyuki: Early life and sumo background

 Isobe began practicing sumo as a fourth grader in Mishima City, his hometown.
 His father encouraged him to drink milk to try to increase his height.
-In his sixth year of primary school he won a national boys sumo tournament, earning the title of "young boy yokozuna" for this accomplishment.
-In junior high school as a representative for Shizuoka prefecture in a national tournament, he won both the team and individual competitions.
+In his sixth year of primary school he won a national boys sumo tournament, earning the title of wanpaku-yokozuna for this accomplishment.
+He decided to join Numazu Gakuen High School and, as a representative for Shizuoka prefecture in a national tournament, won both the team and individual competitions.
 In his second year of high school in 1998 he took the championship to take the high school yokozuna title.
 In his third year, he won a Kanazawa tournament and was chosen for a tournament expedition to China, which was also attended by many future stars in sumo.
 He defeated the future top makuuchi division wrestler Futeno, and also finished ahead of the future Asashōryū.
 He was a bronze medallist in the inaugural Junior World Sumo Championships in 1999.
 He went on to Toyo University where the future Kimurayama was his teammate.